Robert Libman: Background

 Born in Montreal, Quebec, he is the son of David Libman and Goldie Aronovitch and is the oldest of four brothers.
-He attended Herzliah High School, Vanier College, and received a Bachelor of architecture from McGill University in 1985.
+He attended Herzliah High School, Vanier College, and received a Bachelor of Architecture from McGill University in 1985.
 From 1985 to 1989, he practiced architecture with Jacques Beique et Associés and Tolchinsky and Goodz Architects.
+He rose to political prominence in the late 1980s and into the 1990s as a defender and spokesperson for the rights of Quebec's English speaking community.

 Provincial politics

 In 1988, he co-founded the Equality Party to protest against the Quebec Liberal Party government's decision to extend a ban on English commercial signs.
-In 1989, he was elected as a Member of the National Assembly in the Montreal riding of D'Arcy-McGee, winning 57.85% of the valid ballots.
+In 1989, the party won four seats in the provincial election, including Libman's who was elected as a Member of the National Assembly in the Montreal riding of D'Arcy-McGee, winning 57.85% of the valid ballots.

 Due in part to the surprise victory of the Equality Party, the Quebec government later lessened restrictions on English signs.
-During his term in office, Libman made headlines by using his Parliamentary privilege to reveal the details of confidential, money-losing contracts signed between Hydro-Québec and some of Quebec's aluminum producers.
+During his term in office, Libman made headlines by using his parliamentary privilege to reveal the details of confidential, money-losing contracts signed between Hydro-Québec and some of Quebec's aluminum producers.

 Libman left the Equality Party and sat as an independent shortly before the 1994 general election.
 His supporters attempted to make him the Quebec Liberal Party candidate in his riding.
 However, new Quebec Liberal Party leader Daniel Johnson refused to sign his nomination papers.
 Libman ran as an independent and lost to the Quebec Liberal Party candidate Lawrence Bergman.

 After his election defeat, he hosted an evening talk show on Montreal radio station CJAD for three years.
 He also became the Quebec Regional Director of B'nai Brith Canada.

 In 1997 Libman won a unanimous Supreme Court of Canada judgement in Libman v Quebec (AG).
 Certain sections of the Quebec Referendum Law, concerning restrictions on third party spending, were struck down.
 As a result of this decision, the charges against federalist groups who participated in the large Pro-Canada Rally during the 1995 referendum campaign were cancelled.

 In 1995 Libman authored Riding the Rapids; The Whitewater Rise and Fall of Quebec's Anglo Protest published by Robert Davies Publishing.